peterhinch/micropython-font-to-py/DRIVERS.md

 former case the ``Writer`` class simplifies the design of the driver.
 It merely has to expose certin attributes and methods with ``Writer`` instances taking care of text rendering.
-It is strongly recommended that such device drivers use the oficial ``framebuf`` module, as per the official SSD1306 driver.
+It is strongly recommended that such device drivers use the oficial ``framebuf`` module, as per the official SSD1306 driver which exposes the required components.

 Where the buffer is located on the display device the means of controlling the text insertion point will be device dependent.
 The driver will need to